jklymak/contourfIssues/Readme.rst

 .. figure:: exampleContour.pdf.png
    :alt: example contour.pdf

-   This is an example contourf (converted to png at 100 dpi to mimic what a screen would show).
+   This is an example contourf PDF converted to png at 100 dpi to mimic what a screen would show.

 The same plot rendered by Matplotlib into a 100-dpi png does not have the extra whitish dashed lines around each contour